-Wildlife of North East is a mixture of a variety of landscapes, plants, birds and animals.
-The suitable climatic conditions, geographical location and vast forest reserves have made the region a favorable destination for birds, animals and natural vegetation.
+Wildlife of North East India is a vibrant mix of diverse landscapes, plants, birds and animals.
+The favourable climate, unique geographical location and vast forest reserves have made the region a thriving habitat for wildlife, migratory birds and rich natural vegetation.

 Famous Wildlife destinations are: